Polish development cooperation is regulated by The Development Cooperation Act of

-development aid – promoting and supporting the development of democracy and civil society, including parliamentary system development, good governance and protecting human rights principles, providing support in sustainable social and economic development, undertaking actions that contribute to reducing poverty and improving the health condition of the population, as well as raising the level of education and professional qualifications of the population,
+development aid which consists in promoting and supporting the development of democracy and civil society, supporting sustainable socio-economic development, undertaking activities aimed at reducing poverty and improving the health condition of the population, and increasing the level of education and professional qualifications of the population,

-humanitarian aid – ensuring assistance, civil care and protection to the population affected by armed conflicts, natural disasters or other humanitarian crises,
+humanitarian aid with the aim for ensuring assistance, care and protection to the population affected by armed conflicts, natural disasters or other humanitarian crises,

-support the implementation of educational activities in order to raise awareness and understanding of global issues.
+support for "global education" to raise awareness and understanding of global issues and interdependencies between countries.

-Since 2011 the Central Statistical Office has been playing an active role in supporting the development of partner countries statistical systems and improving their functioning in the framework of development cooperation.
+Since 2011 Statistics Poland has been providing active support for the development of partner countries statistical systems and improving their functioning in the framework of the Polish development cooperation.